 - Earn Your Happy Ending: After three seasons of trying and failing hard, BoJack finally, finally finally gets some closure.
 Not only is he still on good terms with his half-sister, but he's patched things up with one of his best friends, he's going back to work and he's made peace with his mother.
 There's a reason the episode (and, by extension, the season) ends on him giving a huge smile.

-- Fee Fi Faux Pas: As eight adoptive polyamourous fathers, Hollyhock's dads clearly feel very strongly about a parent being the person who raised you, which makes it extremely difficult for BoJack to talk to discuss the subject of the male from which a child shares half their DNA with.Bojack: I feel like you're wilfully misunderstanding me.
+- Fee Fi Faux Pas: As eight adoptive polyamourous fathers, Hollyhock's dads clearly feel very strongly about a parent being the person who raised you, which makes it extremely difficult for BoJack to discuss the subject of the male from which a child shares half their DNA with.BoJack: I feel like you're wilfully misunderstanding me.

 - Hope Spot: After the initial shock of seeing the "Belle Room" wears off, it seems like Diane is about to give an uplifting speech about how they can still work through their differences.
 But then, well, see the Wham Line below.